freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

    submissions or not, a Journalist must decrypt the contents of the email.

-In the simplest case a Journalist will provides their email and GPG public key to you, the admin.
-If a team of Journalist wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.
+In the simplest case a Journalist will provides their email and GPG public key to you, the Administrator.
+If a team of Journalist wants to receive these daily alerts, they should share a GPG key and ask the Administrator to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.